 Place materials on reserve

-Course reserves requests must be received at least two weeks prior to the start of the semester to ensure materials are available by the first day of class.
+Course reserves requests must be received by the deadline below to ensure materials are available on the first day of class.
 We handle requests on a first-come, first-serve basis.

 Submit the complete reading list for your course in the order you would like the readings to appear.
 Include any headings you would like on the reading list.
 Only complete reading lists will be accepted.
 We cannot make changes to your course page during the two weeks before and the first two weeks of the semester; however, if there are errors or broken links (our errors), those will be corrected immediately.
-If other changes or additions are needed, they will be made after the second week of the semester (February 4th for spring semester).
+If other changes or additions are needed, they will be made after the second week of the semester.

 Submit an item for E-Reserve